 No, only for yourself.

 As many as you like.
-You can split your yearly allowance between different types of ISAs, but you can only subscribe current year's funds to one ISA of each type in each tax year.
+You can split your yearly allowance between different types of ISAs and you can open multiple ISAs of the same type, with the exception of Lifetime ISA, within the tax year.

 You can move ISAs opened in previous years into an IFISA and also invest new funds in the same or a different IFISA – all in the same tax year.